Alice Brown PhD Scholarships

 First year part-time PhD students already at the School of Social and Political Science may apply and funding would be provided to the completion of the 6-year part-time programme.
 Full-time first-year students may also apply if they convert to part-time study on award of the scholarship.

 The default position is that we will look at the two references and your original research statement provided on your EUCLID application for PhD study.
 However, we would recommend that current first year students request your supervisors, who can comment on your progress to date, to provide updated references.
 We also strongly advise that you update your research proposal (3-4 pages).
-These should be emailed (from your University account) to the Graduate School Office (email@example.com) by the funding application deadline.
+These should be emailed (from your University account) to the Graduate School Office (firstname.lastname@example.org) by the funding application deadline.
 Please name the scholarship you are applying for and provide your UUN in the email.
 An updated personal statement of up to 500 words should be submitted via the online scholarship application.
+Please ensure you follow the personal statement guidance in the information above.

 About Alice Brown